wandadars/pipe_2d/Readme.txt

 An initial cell spacing of 1.0e-3
-A final cell spacing(at y=0.5*H) of 0.1 (at the centerline of pipe) "full" signifies that there is a boundary layer at y=H This grid will be symmetric about y = 0.5H
+A final cell spacing(at y=0.5*H) of 0.1 (at the centerline of pipe) "full" signifies that there is a boundary layer at y=H This grid will be symmetric about y = 0.5H and have twice as many elements in the y direction.

-Sample usage to generate a 3D cylindrical grid that has a boundary layer at the wall: pipe_grid.py 11 11 11 0.0 1.0 4.0 1.0e-3 0.05 3d
+Sample usage to generate a 3D cylindrical grid that has a boundary layer at the wall: pipe_grid.py 11 11 11 0.1 1.0 4.0 1.0e-3 0.05 3d

+grid has:
 11 points in the x direction
-11 points in the y direction(boundary layer direction) 11 points in the theta direction
+11 points in the radial direction(boundary layer direction) 11 points in the theta direction
-Inner radius of 0.0
+Inner radius of 0.1
 Outer radius of 1.0
 A length of 4.0
 An initial cell spacing of 1.0e-3
-A final cell spacing of 0.05 (at the centerline of pipe) "3d" signifies that the output mesh will be a full cylinder mesh
+A final cell spacing of 0.05 (at the outer radius of pipe) "3d" signifies that the output mesh will be a full cylinder mesh

+Note that the boundary layer can be grown from the inner cylinder or the outer cylinder by swapping the wall and centerline spacing values.
+You can even grow boundary layers off both surfaces by using small spacings for both the wall and centerline values.
 To generate a Loci VOG formatted grid use the following command: plot3d2vog -m file     (the utility assumes the .grd suffix)